-Gather your ingredients together; unsweetened chocolate, chocolate chips, heavy cream, coffee and your flavoring of choice.
-If you want to make dark chocolate truffles, use Vanilla extract as the flavoring.
-Otherwise you can experiment with Orange, Peppermint, Almond, or Raspberry extracts to make various flavored truffles.
+First, gather your ingredients together.
+You will need unsweetened chocolate, chocolate chips, heavy cream, liquid coffee and a flavoring of your choice.
+If you want to make dark chocolate truffles, use vanilla extract as the flavoring.
+Otherwise you can experiment with orange extract, peppermint extract, or raspberry extract to make flavored truffles.

-Chop up the unsweetened chocolate with a knife or food processor so it will evenly melt.
+Coarsely chop up the unsweetened chocolate with a knife so it will more easily melt.

 Heat the heavy cream in a sauce pan just until it boils.
-Once the cream is hot, remove it from the heat and slowly add the chocolate chips and unsweetened chocolate, stirring until the chocolate is completely melted.
-Mix in the coffee and vanilla (or flavoring of your choice).
+Once the cream is hot, remove it from the heat.
+In another bowl, pour the hot cream over the chocolate chips and unsweetened baking chocolate, stirring until the chocolate is completely melted.
+Mix in the 1 tbsp. coffee and vanilla (or flavoring of your choice).

 You can make these chocolate truffle centers in advance and store them in the refrigerator for weeks until you are ready to dip them in melted chocolate.

-Allow the chocolate coating to fully dry/set before handling the truffles.
-You can speed up the drying process by placing the baking sheet of dipped truffles in the freezer for 10 minutes.
+You can speed up the chocolate setting process by placing a baking sheet of dipped truffles in the freezer for 10 minutes.

-Homemade chocolate truffles are a perfect dessert for a holiday party and make great gifts for your neighbors, friends and family.
-Tuck a few into a cute box and people may even wonder if you bought them!
+Homemade chocolate truffles are a delicious dessert for any celebration!
+Hand-crafted truffles are also great treats for your neighbors, friends and family.
+Additionally, you can tuck a few dark chocolate truffles into a cute box to give as a gift.

-We hope you try making these delicious truffles for yourself!
-Let us know how it goes by leaving a comment below.
+I hope you try making these delicious truffles yourself!
+Let me know how it goes by leaving a comment below.